HIGH POWER RULES

 - FOR NAR Jr L1, L1 AND L2 CERTIFICATIONS:

-- You must bring your own NAR High Power Certification Application as well as your current NAR membership card (or receipt for paying dues online) and your graded Jr L1 or L2 exam score sheet as appropriate.
+- You must bring your own NAR High Power Certification Application as well as your current NAR membership card (or receipt for paying dues online) and proof of your passed Jr L1 or L2 exam.
+This can be your printed passing certificate, or you can access your online account and show us the electronic version.
+You can also present an unexpired (not more than 1 year from the launch date) graded and signed paper exam through the end of 2025.
 Click these links for copies of the Jr L1 certification application, L1 certification application, and L2 certification application.
-Bring both the application and the checklist, which are on opposite sides of the same page.
-We usually have copies at the field, but it always better if you have your own, filled out and ready to go.
+Bring both the application and the checklist which are on opposite sides of the same page.
+We usually have copies at the field, but it always better if you have your own filled out and ready to go.

 - FOR NAR Jr L1, L1 AND L2 CERTIFICATIONS: